 At the same time, the nature of some economic risks is changing.
 As society learns more about the virus itself, our approach to containment and management is evolving.
 This means we are less likely to see the economic kryptonite of full lockdowns instead shifting to a regional approach that is centred on addressing spikes in infections.
 While Covid-19 will not simply go away (all the previous covid strains still exist today), the focus of the world’s medical and pharmaceutical community on a vaccine is likely to result in greater mitigation in the near-term.
 A commercially available vaccine in the next 12 months, even if temporary and resembling a yearly flu shot, would be a game–changer for economic recovery.

-So, how are our portfolios now positioned?
+are our portfolios now positioned?

 This week, we have sought to take advantage of the recent equity market weakness to increase equity exposure in portfolios, bringing them back in line with their long-term levels of equity risk.

 Within equities, we continue to have a strong bias towards the US market and in particular large cap technology stocks, which are set to continue to benefit from an open-ended generational secular trend.
 Clearly, we are also conscious of valuation, yet we believe the environment today is very different to that of past tech bubbles – not least when viewed through the current tech leaders’ profitability and ability to generate return on equity and cashflow.
 We do, however, have a keen eye on the November US general election, and the likely policy shifts a Biden presidency would bring in terms of tax, infrastructure spending and environmental policy.